gitbrent/SpRestLib/README.md

 * `sprLib.renewSecurityToken()` - Refreshes the SharePoint page security digest token

 **************************************************************************************************
-# API Reference
+# Method Reference

+## List/Library API Methods (`SPList`)

-## Options
+### List/Library API Options

+Sometimes you will need to query various subsites, etc. so just having the baseUrl set at the library-level is insufficient.
+In these cases, you can dynamically set a baseUrl for a List by using the `baseUrl()` method, then use any List method afterwards.
 `sprLib.baseUrl(url)`

-## List/Library Operations (`SPList`)
+### List/Library API Operations
 Lists can be accessed by either their name or their GUID:
 `sprLib.list(ListName)` or `sprLib.list(ListGUID)`

 ### Dynamically Setting Base Url
-Sometimes you will need to query various subsites, etc. so just having the baseUrl set at the library-level is insufficient.
-In these cases, you can dynamically set a baseUrl for a List by using the `baseUrl()` method, then use any List method afterwards.

 Syntax:
 `sprLib.list(listName|listGUID).baseUrl('/sites/HR/dev')`

-### Create Item
+#### Create Item
 Syntax:
 `sprLib.list(listName|listGUID).create(itemObject)`